MITLibraries/carbon/README.rst

 carbon
 ======

 Carbon is a tool for generating a feed of people that can be loaded into Symplectic Elements.
-It is run as a Lambda by a scheduled CloudWatch event.
+It is designed to be run as a container.

 Developing
 ----------